wavebeem/wavebeem.com/_posts/2000-01-01-mechanical-keyboards-201.md

 - Rabbit hole, pricing, lack of TKL or full size options

 Before we embark on this journey I do caution you that it is not without its perils.
 First of all, building custom keyboards and getting into niche hardware is an expensive hobby.
 It is also filled with "fear of missing out" (FOMO).
 Many things in this hobby are done as Group Buys (GB), where you pay to pre-order a product that may only ever get made once, if it doesn't get cancelled.
-Additionally, if you want to create a full size or tenkeyless keyboard, there are _very_ few custom options for those form factors.
+Additionally, if you want to create a full size or ten-keyless keyboard, there are _very_ few custom options for those form factors.

 ## Jargon Dictionary